What Is the Windows Defender Security Warning? How to Get Rid?

 Firstly, a fake number and chat option can be provided under the name of a Microsoft support executive, who can help resolve the warning.
 This support executive is none other than the attacker, who is going to use social engineering to retrieve login credentials, bank details, and all other such information.

-Secondly, clicking on the link can automate the download and installation of a malicious file on your system.
+Secondly, clicking on the link can automate downloading and installing a malicious file on your system.
 Further, the file can create backdoors, spread viruses, install spyware and keyloggers, and execute ransomware attacks.

 Reason Behind Windows Defender Warning Scam